wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
-= 4.8.7.4 =
+= 4.8.8 =
-* [New] Added new [FingerPrintJs2](https://github.com/Valve/fingerprintjs2) library to the Javascript tracker in preparation for the new features being added to Slimstat.
+* [New] Implemented new [FingerPrintJs2](https://github.com/Valve/fingerprintjs2) library in the tracker.
+Your visitors are now associated with a unique identifier that does not rely on cookies, IP address or other unreliable information.
+This will allow Slimstat to produce more accurate results in terms of session lenghts, user patterns and much more.
 * [New] Added event handler for 'beforeunload', which will allow the tracker to better meausure the time spent by your visitors on each page.
 This will make our upcoming new charts even more accurate.
 * [Update] Improved algorithm that scans referrer URLs for search terms, and introduced a new list of search engines.
 Please help us improve this list by submitting your missing search engine entries.
 * [Update] Added title field to Slimstat widgets (thank you, [jaroslawistok](https://wordpress.org/support/topic/broken-layout-from-3rd-widget-in-footer/)).